awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

 + The `DBMS_METADATA` PL/SQL package

 You can use Oracle Data Pump for the following scenarios:
-+ Import data from an Oracle database, either on\-premises or Amazon EC2 instance, to an RDS for Oracle DB instance\.
++ Import data from an Oracle database, either on\-premises or on an Amazon EC2 instance, to an RDS for Oracle DB instance\.
-+ Import data from an RDS for Oracle DB instance to an Oracle database, either on\-premises or Amazon EC2 instance\.
++ Import data from an RDS for Oracle DB instance to an Oracle database, either on\-premises or on an Amazon EC2 instance\.
-+ Import data between RDS for Oracle DB instances\.
++ Import data between RDS for Oracle DB instances, for example, to migrate data from EC2\-Classic to VPC\.

 To download Oracle Data Pump utilities, see [Oracle database software downloads](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) on the Oracle Technology Network website\.
-For compatibility considerations when migrating between versions of Oracle Database, see [ the Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-overview.html#GUID-BAA3B679-A758-4D55-9820-432D9EB83C68)\.
+For compatibility considerations when migrating between versions of Oracle Database, see the [ Oracle Database documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-overview.html#GUID-BAA3B679-A758-4D55-9820-432D9EB83C68)\.

-### How Oracle Data Pump works<a name="Oracle.Procedural.Importing.DataPump.Overview.how-it-works"></a>
+### Oracle Data Pump workflow<a name="Oracle.Procedural.Importing.DataPump.Overview.how-it-works"></a>

-The basic procedure for using Oracle Data Pump is as follows:
+Typically, you use Oracle Data Pump in the following stages:

 1. Export your data into a dump file on the source database\.

-1. Transfer the dump file to your destination instance\.
+1. Upload your dump file to your destination RDS for Oracle DB instance\.
 You can transfer using an Amazon S3 bucket or by using a database link between the two databases\.

 1. Import the data from your dump file into your RDS for Oracle DB instance\.